 The SELECT (Spatially Explicit Load Enrichment Calculation Tool) model was used to estimate potential pollutant loadings from bacteria across the Double Bayou Watershed.
 SELECT was developed by the Department of Biological and Agricultural Engineering and the Spatial Science Laboratory at Texas A&M University.
-SELECT modeling for the Double Bayou Watershed was performed to estimate bacteria loadings from various sources and to identify critical loading areas within the watershed.
+SELECT modeling for the Double Bayou Watershed was performed to estimate bacteria loadings from various sources and identified critical loading areas within the watershed.
 SELECT works within an ArcGIS environment and spatially characterizes the bacterial loads in the watershed.
 For this WPP, the distribution of livestock, wildlife, wastewater treatment facilities and septic systems along with the contributions from each were quantified through source-specific bacterial production rates.
-Rankings of each contribution source were assessed for the entire watershed.
-A refined model was created by taking into account the data availability and watershed characteristics to modify point sources based on stakeholder input.
-All model inputs as well as model results were discussed with stakeholders and outputs were assessed for management measure implementation.
+Rankings of each source were assessed for the entire watershed.
+A refined model was created by using available data and watershed characteristics to modify point sources based on stakeholder input.
+All model inputs and model results were discussed with stakeholders and outputs were assessed for management measure implementation.
 SELECT results are based on subwatersheds, which are smaller watersheds within the Double Bayou Watershed that are determined using elevation and hydrological characteristics.

-To maximize potential pollutant reduction and the efficiency of available funding, SELECT results will support implementation of on-the-ground management measures.
-For example, a riparian herbaceous buffer, coupled with cross fencing and alternate water sources for livestock, was suggested to reduce bacteria contributions from feral hog and livestock fecal waste.
-SELECT provides insight to stakeholders as they select voluntary management strategies.
+To maximize potential pollutant reduction and the efficiency of available funding, SELECT results support implementation of on-the-ground management measures.
+For example, a riparian herbaceous buffer, coupled with cross fencing and alternate water sources for livestock, was recommended to reduce bacteria contributions from feral hog and livestock fecal waste.
+SELECT provides stakeholders insight when they choose voluntary management strategies.